 Skin tags are made up of loose collagen fibers and blood vessels surrounded by skin.

 They’re most commonly found on the neck, chest and armpits, but can occur anywhere on the body.
 While they can vary in size, most skin tags are less than a centimeter in diameter.
 While the vast majority of skin tags are benign, in rare cases they can be cancerous.

 The best way to determine if a skin tag is cancerous is to have it examined by a veterinarian.
 If the growth is abnormal in any way (e.g., bleeds easily or is larger than usual), your vet will likely recommend removing it for biopsy.
-Fortunately, skin tag removal is typically a straightforward procedure that can be done right in your vet’s office.

 Cat Skin Tag Or Tick